 Restore the Earth Foundation’s Board of Directors are a group of nationally recognized experts and professionals dedicated to restoring the Earth’s forest and wetland ecosystems.

-DR. DONALD BLANCHER
+DR. DON BLANCHER

 Chairman of the Board

 Moffatt & Nichol

 Dr. Don Blancher is a nationally recognized expert on estuarine ecology, habitat assessment, water quality, and biological impacts of discharges to ecosystems.
 He received his Ph.D. in Environmental Engineering Sciences from the University of Florida and is a Board Certified Environmental Scientist with the American Academy of Environmental Engineers.
 He currently works for Moffatt & Nichol, a coastal engineering firm which also specializes in ecosystem restoration activities.

 He previously worked with the Mississippi Department of Environmental Quality and focused on both assessment and restoration issues associated with the Deepwater Horizon Natural Resource Damage Assessment.
 Dr. Blancher has authored over 50 technical reports and papers and numerous presentations at national and international meetings.
 He was formerly chairperson of Ecology and Aquatic Resources Committee of the Water Environment Federation, and was adjunct associate professor in the Environmental Toxicology Program at the University of South Alabama.
 He also serves on the Board of The Groundwork New Orleans Trust.

 Before co-founding Restore the Earth Foundation with her husband, PJ spent more than 40 years as a top strategic marketing consultant for leading professional services firms such as Bechtel Corporation, Halliburton, and Fulbright & Jaworski LLP.